iguridi/stock-market/README.md

 - Every time someone buys, a new selling offer is made, at a higher price than the new sell price
 - Every time someone sells, a new buying offer is made, at a lower price than the new buy price

-Made with python 3.7

-To run just do `python stocks.py`

 Example result:

 ![stock graph](stock-graph.png)